vesoft-inc/nebula-java/README.md

 - Tools such as Nebula Graph Exchange, Nebula Spark Connector, Nebula Flink Connector, and nebula-algorithm.
 For more information, see [nebula-java/tools](tools).

-This gives a brief introduction to Nebula Java v1.x.
+This article gives a brief introduction to Nebula Java v1.x.

 ## Nebula Graph supported